Rohit-Pakhre09/CSS/README.md

 <br>
 <h3> Wesbite Link: </h3>
 <a href="https://the-hyundai.netlify.app/"> <p>https://the-hyundai.netlify.app/</p> </a>
 <p>This project is a professional and responsive frontend clone of the Hyundai website, designed to showcase a visually appealing and user-friendly interface for automotive enthusiasts.
 The single-page website emphasizes modern design principles, high-quality visuals, and responsiveness to provide a seamless experience across various devices.
-This project focuses solely on frontend development, replicating Hyundai's premium online presence.<br><br><br>Made with:-<br><br>• HTML5<br>• CSS<br>• Media Query.</p>
+This project focuses solely on frontend development, replicating Hyundai's premium online presence.<br><br><br>Made with:-<br><br>• HTML5<br>• CSS</p>